Changissnz/nu_merchant_principal/README.md

 be completed and for there to be excess output from work on the task, usually by material or acting outcomes from the task, the practice of operational efficiency entails removing the sources of that excess.

 A related category of work to worker overflow is the
 <ins>permutative work process</ins>.
 To exemplify, for
 a task $t_i$ to be completed, the task could additionally be split into smaller tasks called steps.
 A permutative arrangement calls for these steps to be executed in an appropriate ordering.
-The workers responsible for the completion of this task may discover that their individual strengths in steps of the tasks may collide with one another's work, so partitioning schemes to minimize this colliding work negation, a waste, may demand worker specialization.
+The workers responsible for the completion of this task may discover that their individual strengths in steps of the tasks collide with one another's work, so partitioning schemes to minimize this colliding work negation, a waste, may demand worker specialization.
 Rubrics and regulations tend to be